/

 2. Zendesk Guide

-Zendesk Guide is one of the most widely used help center platforms, and its multilingual support is solid.
-You can create separate content for each locale, apply dynamic content (locale-aware text snippets reused across articles), and set default languages per help center.
+Zendesk Guide is one of the most widely used help center platforms, and its multilingual support is mature.
+You can create separate content for each locale, use dynamic content for locale-aware snippets, and serve localized articles inside the same broader support platform.

-Best for: Teams already on Zendesk who want a mature, well-supported multilingual help center platform.
+Best for: teams already on Zendesk that want a mature multilingual help center connected to ticketing.

 3. Intercom

-Best for: Teams using Intercom for support who want their multilingual help content surfaced in-product via the messenger.
+Best for: teams using Intercom for in-product support who want multilingual help content surfaced through the messenger.

 4. Freshdesk

-Best for: Teams that want a cost-effective all-in-one support platform with multilingual help center capabilities.
+Best for: teams that want a cost-effective support platform with multilingual help center capabilities.

-Best for: Smaller teams that need a clean, simple help center and are comfortable managing translations manually or through integrations.
+Best for: smaller teams that need a clean help center and are comfortable managing translations manually or through integrations.

 6. Document360

-Phrase is a localization management platform rather than a help center platform — it's the translation workflow layer that sits on top of your existing help center.
-It integrates with Zendesk, Intercom, WordPress, and many other content platforms to pull content for translation, manage translation memory, and push translated content back.
+Phrase is a localization management platform rather than a help center platform.
+It sits on top of existing tools and helps teams manage translation memory, terminology, machine translation, human review, and integrations across a large content stack.

-Best for: Teams with an existing help center that need a professional localization workflow for high-volume, multi-language translation.
+Best for: teams with an existing help center that need a professional localization workflow for high-volume multilingual content.

 How these tools compare